oraichain/oraichain-static-files/mainnet-static-files/docs/migration/oraichain-2-upgrade.md

 # Migrations

 These chapters contains all the migration guides to update your app and modules to Oraichain 2.0.

+# Major Upgrades

+This migration will create a new genesis file with a new genesis height.
+It also removes all previous historical blocks.
+As a result, this upgrade will help validator & full node operators reduce the amount of storage used.
+It will also allow new nodes to synchornize with the network quickly.
+The Oraichain team will maintain a few archive nodes that have the complete chain history for tracing purposes.

 ## Risks